 How will funds be provided to a JCF business?

-Once a project has been designated, the business will provide reports through the local government to DEED documenting performance.
+Once a project has been designated, the business will provide reports to DEED documenting performance.
 Once the goals as stated in the business subsidy agreement are met, additional documentation is submitted including payroll reports, invoices, sworn construction statements, among other documents.
 Once DEED has verified the performance, an award and/or rebate will be provided to the business.

 How does DEED verify performance?